 The built application must be packaged also to ZIP file.
 The easiest way to do this is to use Xcode’s preview and right click Show it in Finder above the right .app file.

-In Finder, right click the .app file and copy its path.
+In Finder, perform a right click on the .app file and copy its path.
 This path does not change from build to build so this step needs to be done only once.

 The IPA package needed for XCTest in Bitbar Public Cloud is a zip package and its creation can be automated and made part of a CI integration.
 Open a terminal and create the IPA as follows: